Feyerabend/cc/ch07/addition/3d/README.md

 rendering, managing performance constraints, and working with engines or frameworks designed for real-time interaction.
 Such preparation helps bridge the gap between simple graphical experiments and the complexity of modern games.

-In essence, the tools and languages chosen shape both the learning experience and the scope of achievable projects.
-Simpler environments reduce barriers to entry, while more advanced setups unlock greater creative and technical possibilities.

 One valuable source is to learn graphics with the primary aim of gaming at:
 [https://scratchapixel.com/](https://scratchapixel.com/).